 The Collins Observatory

-Colby College has a 14 inch telescope on a research-grade computer-controlled mount.
-It is equipped with a liquid-nitrogen cooled CCD camera, a photometric filter wheel, a grating spectrometer, and auto-guiding.
+Colby College has two research-grade computer-controlled telescopes, with primary mirror diameters of 28- and 14-inches.
+The 28-inch, which is on an Alt-Az mount, is equipped with a back-illuminated CCD, photometric filter wheel, an image de-rotator, and an eyepiece.
+The 14-inch, which is on an equatorial mount, is equipped with a liquid-nitrogen cooled CCD camera, a photometric filter wheel, a grating spectrometer, and auto-guiding.
 The Collins Observatory is used by students in courses such as AS151, Stars, Stellar Systems, and Cosmology, and AS231.
 It is also used for independent research projects and public observing nights.

 Trevor Sherburne ’13, used the observatory for his senior research project to monitor the transit of an extrasolar planetary system, HD189733b, in the constellation Vulpecula.
 This star system is at a distance of 19.5 parsecs, or approximately 63 light years from Earth.
 In this project, Trevor took images over several hours for several nights in order to detect the faint eclipse caused by the planet passing in front of its parent star.
 By calculating the maximum drop in brightness of the parent star, Trevor was able to determine the planet’s size to a precision and accuracy that agrees with published values.